 The Culture Is Becoming More Diverse

 Although the Beehive State is home to the largest Mormon population in the U.S., the Mormon presence in Salt Lake City is decreasing with the influx of new residents.
 In fact, only about 50% of residents are part of the LDS community.
 Meanwhile, Salt Lake City has become a queer-friendly city.
-It’s home to the Utah Pride celebration and a large LGBTQ population—and current mayor Jackie Biskupski is the city’s first openly gay mayor.
+It’s home to the Utah Pride celebration and a large LGBTQ population—and former mayor Jackie Biskupski was even the city’s first openly gay mayor!
 There are even major shifts in the city’s ethnic makeup.
 Since the 2010 census, there has been considerable growth among Salt Lake City’s Asian-American and Hispanic/Latino populations.

 Home to the Great Salt Lake